d3b-center/hope-cohort-analysis/analyses/oncoplots/README.md

 ### Purpose

-The goal of this module is to generate oncoplots and cascade plots.
+The goal of this module is to generate oncoplots and cascade plots for top 20 alterations.

 ### Description of scripts